ShishirPatil/gorilla/README.md

 ## FAQ(s)

+1. I would like to use Gorilla commercially.
+Is there going to be a Apache 2.0 licensed version?

+Yes!
+We are actively working on it.
+We will release a Gorilla model with Apache 2.0 license by Jun 5.
+Please stay tuned, and let us know if you are interested.

-Can we use Gorilla with Langchain, Toolformer, AutoGPT etc?
+2. Can we use Gorilla with Langchain, Toolformer, AutoGPT etc?

 Absolutely!
 You've highlighted a great aspect of our tools.
 Gorilla is  an  end-to-end model, specifically tailored to serve correct API calls without requiring any additional coding.
 It's designed to work as part of a wider ecosystem and can be flexibly integrated with other tools.